L1lith/L1lith/README.md

 # Nice to meet you
-I love making art.
 To know more about me check out [my website](https://webslc.com).
-I also have [Patreon](https://www.patreon.com/Purp1) and [Instagram](https://www.instagram.com/oslilith/) where you can find AI artwork and more.

 ## Areas I've explored

 ### Artificial Intelligence
+I love making art.
+I also have [Patreon](https://www.patreon.com/Purp1) and [Instagram](https://www.instagram.com/oslilith/) where you can find AI artwork and more.

-Recently I have done extensive work with multiple forms of Artificial Intelligence.
+I have done extensive work with multiple forms of Artificial Intelligence.
 I have become very good at using the following AI:
 - ChatGPT (this ai can have conversations with you and help you figure out how to do things)
 - Midjourney (this ai can convert text into images)
 - Topaz Gemscale (it's a very simple image upscaling tool)